micmejia/bible-dump/AMPC/Isaiah/Isa 10.md

-And the Light of Israel shall become a fire and His Holy One a flame, and it will [^a]burn and devour [the Assyrian's] thorns and briers in one day.
+And the Light of Israel shall become a fire and His Holy One a flame, and it will burn and devour [the Assyrian's] thorns and briers in one day.